systematic-magic/AgingPMC/research_papers_html.rst

 ------------
 6.1.
 Check that copyright section has a title "Copyright ©" (starts with capital letter and followed by copyright symbol (©))

 6.2.
-Check that copyright sting starts with:
+Check that copyright sting starts with a YEAR followed by:

 :sample:`Last name of first author et al.`